amartikore/react/project-hello-world-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is my first react appliaction created by using 'npx create-react-app "project-name"' command.
-Main iead behind this project is to understand the default project scaffolding in react appliaction.
+Main idea behind this project is to understand the default project scaffolding in react appliaction.
 This is simple 'Hello World' application in react.
 We can edit 'app.js' file in order to do root component level changes in the react.